 Investors on the other hand will generally look at a building in terms of it's "yield", which is the return it produces for the capital invested.If, say, a building is returning $90,000 a year in rental, and it can be purchased for $900,000, that is said to be a yield of 10%.
 In actual fact the return to the investor is less than 10%, as management costs and maintenance need to be deducted from that figure.
 On the other side of the ledger, ultimately most building owners would have an expectation of achieving some capital gain over time from their investment.

 There will always be some agents who try to sell a vacant building based on a yield.
 Obviously this is a nonsense , as zero income equals a yield of 0%!
-Yields vary, in the current market broadly between 6% and 16% - based on factors such as the quality of the building, the quality of the tenant, the length of the lease etc.
+Yields vary based on factors such as the quality of the building, the quality of the tenant, the length of the lease etc.